rmrk-team/evm/docs/RMRK/multiasset/IRMRKMultiAsset.md

 function rejectAsset(uint256 tokenId, uint256 index, uint64 assetId) external nonpayable
 ```

-Rejects a asset from the pending array of given token.
+Rejects an asset from the pending array of given token.

 *Removes the asset from the token&#39;s pending asset array.Requirements:  - The caller must own the token or be approved to manage the token&#39;s assets  - `tokenId` must exist.  - `index` must be in range of the length of the pending asset array.Emits a {AssetRejected} event.*